chapmanu/chap-press/README.md

 To run the entire set of suites the recommended method is:

 `codecept run acceptance && codecept run functional && codecept run ...`

+**Database Testing**: The WPDb module will cleanup the database between tests by loading a database dump.

+If the dump file needs to be updated, while in `/tests/_data` run:

+- `mysqldump chappress_test > dump.sql`

 [Codeception for Wordpress](https://github.com/lucatume/wp-browser)
 [Wiki - Automated Testing](https://github.com/chapmanu/chap-press/wiki/Automated-Testing)